-In the heart of old Rome, not far from Piazza Navona, there is the Market of Campo dei Fiori, the most picturesque and folkloristic market of the city.
+In the heart of old Rome, not far from Piazza Navona, lies the Campo dei Fiori Market, the city's most picturesque and folkloric market.

 THE HISTORY OF CAMPO DEI FIORI

-Before the fifteenth century the square didn't exist and in its place, there was a flower meadow, thus the name.
-Legend tells that the name of the square comes from latin Campous Florae, that is the Field of Flora, a woman loved by general Pompey, who had built his theatre close to the market.
+Before the fifteenth century the square did not exist and in its place was a meadow of flowers, hence the name.
+According to the legend, the name of the square comes from the Latin Campous Florae (that is the Field of Flora), a woman beloved by the Roman general Pompey, who had built his theater close to the market.

-Around mid fifteenth century Pope Callixtus III had the whole district arranged and took care of having the whole area paved.
-During this renewal, many noble buildings were built, like palazzo Orsini, looking out onto the market.
-Over time the square became more every time a place of passage and an important commercial and cultural focus for the city.
+Around the mid-1400s Pope Callistus III, had the entire district renovated and arranged for the entire area to be paved.
+During this renovation many stately palaces were built including the palazzo Orsini, which stands right on the market.
+Over time the square became more and more a place of transit and an important commercial and cultural landmark for the city.
 In the surroundings there are many hotels, inns and artisan workshops.

-In 1858 the square reach its current extension after the houses in the north side between via dei Baullari and via del Gallo were demolished and the fountain previously located in the center of the square was moved.
+In 1858 the square reach its current extension after the demolition of the houses on the north side between via dei Baullari and via del Gallo, and the relocation of the fountain previously placed in the center of the square.

-Campo dei Fiori is probably the oldest market of Rome.
-Since 1869, every morning, except on Sunday, the square is heaving with colourful stalls selling fruit, vegetables, meat, poultry and fresh fish.
+Campo dei Fiori is probably the oldest market in Rome.
+Since 1869, every morning except on Sundays, the square has been filled with colorful stalls selling fruit, vegetables, meat, poultry and fresh fish.

-To end with, in the surroundings you will also find food shops, bakeries and much more!
-Campo dei Fiori is really the right place to buy Roman specialities or to get some food provisions to do a nice picnic outdoors: in summer, if the weather is nice, you will be able to eat your snack in the meadow of one of the many parks in the city.
+And in the surroundings you will also find delicatessen shops, bakeries and much more!
+Campo dei Fiori is really the right place to buy some Roman specialties or get some food for a picnic: in summer you can cool off eating your snack on the lawn of one of the many parks in the city.

-Unfortunately, Campo dei Fiori is also known for being a place for punishments and executions.
-The big statue in the center of the square, work by sculptor Ettore Ferrari (1889) reminds us that in 17 February 1600 philosopher and friar Giordano Bruno was burnt alive here, accused of heresy by the Church for his revolutionary theories about the universe.
+Campo dei Fiori has also sadly passed into history for being the site of punishments and executions.
+The large statue in the center of the square by sculptor Ettore Ferrari (1889) reminds us that on February 17, 1600, the philosopher and Dominican friar Giordano Bruno was burnt alive here, accused of heresy by the Church for his revolutionary theories about the universe.

-The philisopher is represented with his face pointing to the Vatican City, in an admonishment gesture aimed to the Church.
-It might be a coincidence but Campo dei Fiori is the only historic square in Rome without a church.
+The philosopher is depicted with his face pointed toward Vatican City, as if admonishing the Church.
+It might be a coincidence, but Campo dei Fiori is the only historic square in Rome without a church.

-While during the day Campo dei Fiori shows his most traditional side, in the evening, the square becomes a meeting point for nightlife and young movida.
-Heterogeneous, noisy and cosmopolitan, Campo dei Fiori by night welcomes tourists, young people and students who meet here, specially on the weekends, to have a drink in company in one of the many cocktail bar and pubs.
-The area is in addition heaving with restaurants, outdoor caffès, cinemas and theaters.
+While during the day Campo dei Fiori shows his most traditional side, in the evening the square turns into an important meeting point for nightlife.
+Heterogeneous, noisy and cosmopolitan, Campo dei Fiori by night is full of tourists, young people and students who meet here, specially on the weekends, to enjoy a drink with friends in one of the many cocktail bars and clubs.
+The area is also full of small restaurants, outdoor cafes, cinemas and theaters.

 - HOW TO GET THERE

-From the Port of Civitavecchia: Get to Civitavecchia Train Station and get on the first regional train bound for Rome.
+From the Port of Civitavecchia: Get to Civitavecchia Train Station and get on the first regional train towards Rome.
 After about 45 minutes, get off directly at Roma San Pietro Station.
-From Piazza della Stazione di San Pietro take the 64 bus and get off 8 stops after at C.SO VITTORIO EMANUELE/NAVONA.
-Cross Piazza della Cancelleria and after only 250 meters you'll be there.
+From Piazza della Stazione di San Pietro take the 64 bus and after 8 stops get off at C.SO VITTORIO EMANUELE/NAVONA.
+Cross Piazza della Cancelleria and after only 250 meters you have arrived.

-From Rome: Campo dei Fiori is located in right in the historic center and there aren't subways stations immediately nearby but you can easily get to the square by bus or by foot.
+From Rome: Campo dei Fiori is located in the historic center and there are no metro immediately nearby but you can easily get to the square by bus or by foot.
 The nearest metro stops are: Piazza di Spagna (Metro A), Colosseo (metro B) and Termini (A and B).

-From Piazza di Spagna go by foot to Via della mercede and take line 116 (TERMINAL GIANICOLO) for 7 stops.
+From Piazza di Spagna walk to Via della mercede and take line 116 (TERMINAL GIANICOLO) for 7 stops.
 Get off at the stop Baullari and continue by foot for 100 meters until getting to the square.

-From Colosseo take line 87 (GIULIO CESARE/LEPANTO) for 6 stops or 186 (PIAZZALE DELLA FARNESINA) and get off at the stop in Corso del Rinascimento.
-From there, go along Largo dei Chiavari, then Via del Biscione and after 350 meters you'll be there.
+From Colosseo take line 87 (GIULIO CESARE/LEPANTO) for 6 stops or 186 (PIAZZALE DELLA FARNESINA) and get off at the stop Corso del Rinascimento.
+From there, go along Largo dei Chiavari, then Via del Biscione and after 350 meters you have arrived.

 From Termini take the 64 and get off at C.SO VITTORIO EMANUELE/NAVONA.
-Cross Piazza della Cancelleria and after only 250 meters you'll be there.
+Cross Piazza della Cancelleria and after only 250 meters you have arrived.

-Everyday from 6 am to 2 pm (except Sunday).
+Everyday from 6 am to 2 pm (except on Sundays).